joshio1/joshio1.github.io/_posts/2025-12-18-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-aws.md

     - RAILS_MASTER_KEY
 ```

-- Some details about the above `config/deploy.yml` file:
+- Key details about the `config/deploy.yml` file:

-  - Here `joshio1` is the `Docker` username and `kamal_demo` is the name of the Rails application
+  - `joshio1` is your Docker username and `kamal_demo` is your Rails application name
-  - Kamal automatically references `KAMAL_REGISTRY_PASSWORD` and `RAILS_MASTER_KEY` from the `.env` file when they are mentioned like this in the `config/deploy.yml`{: .filepath} file.
+  - Kamal automatically references `KAMAL_REGISTRY_PASSWORD` and `RAILS_MASTER_KEY` from your `.env` file
-  - `<ipv4_address_of_ec2_instance>` is pretty self-explanatory.
+  - Replace `<ipv4_address_of_ec2_instance>` with your actual EC2 instance IP

-Set `force_ssl=false` in `config/production.rb` - This is because we haven't yet configured SSL certificates and we will only use HTTP to connect with our server.
-- Note that we will configure HTTPS in upcoming parts of this Kamal series.
+- Set `force_ssl = false` in `config/production.rb` since we haven't configured SSL certificates yet.
+We'll enable HTTPS in a later part of this series.

-## 4. Install Docker manually on the EC2 instance
+## 4. Install Docker on the EC2 Instance

-- Kamal does not install Docker automatically on the remote server since we use a different user other than `root`.
-Even though `ubuntu` user has `sudo` privileges, we need to install Docker manually.
+- Kamal doesn't automatically install Docker on the remote server when using a non-root user.
+Although the `ubuntu` user has `sudo` privileges, you must install Docker manually.
-- We can do this by SSHing to the remote server and running the following commands:
+- SSH into the remote server and run the following commands:

 ```bash
 sudo apt-get update